TrickyFatCat/TrickyInteractionSystem-old/README.md

 1. `OnInteractionStarted` - called when the interaction process started;
 2. `OnInteract` - called when the interaction effect successfully activated;
 3. `OnInteractionStopped` - called when the interaction process stopped;
+4. `OnActorAdded` - called when a new actor was added to the queue;
+5. `OnActorRemoved` - called when an actor was removed from the queue;

 ### Interaction data